-We’re happy to announce that our Diploma in Art Profession Law and Ethics (DipAPLE) will once again be running this year, starting in October.
-This course will cover everything from copyright in art and moral rights for artists, to sales and commercial agreements in the art world, to the law of treasure and scheduled monuments.
+Our Diploma in Art Profession Law and Ethics (DipAPLE), which is once again running this year, began in October.
+This course covers everything from copyright in art and moral rights for artists, to sales and commercial agreements in the art world, to the law of treasure and scheduled monuments.

-Instructors on the course will include Alexander Herman (IAL Assistant Director), Emily Gould (IAL Senior Researcher), Luke Harris (barrister, 5 Stone Buildings), Charley Hill (former head of the Metropolitan Police’s Art & Antiques unit), Tony Baumgartner (partner, Clyde & Co LLP), Hetty Gleave (partner, Hunters Solicitors), Tom Lewis (Nottingham Trent University), Luke Harris (barrister, 5 Stone Buildings) and others.
+Instructors on the course will include Alexander Herman (IAL Assistant Director), Emily Gould (IAL Senior Researcher), Luke Harris (barrister, 5 Stone Buildings), Charley Hill (former DCI of the Metropolitan Police’s Art & Antiques unit), Tony Baumgartner (partner, Clyde & Co LLP), Hetty Gleave (partner, Hunters Solicitors), Tom Lewis (Nottingham Trent University) and others.
 Assessment will be done through three 3,000 word written assignments.

-For more information on the content of the course, the cost, and to book a spot, please see here.
+For more information on the content of the course, the cost, and to register interest for the next intake, please see here.